Parents: “Be the Influence” on Teen Alcohol, Marijuana and Other Drug Use

 - Make the BTI Pledge!
 Then mail or deliver the form to the Redwood HS PTSA (BTI) or email the information to email@example.com.

-- Use the List of Parent Pledge Participants which parents can easily access with a generic password.
+- Use the BTI Participant List which parents can easily access with a generic password.
 The List contains contact information of other Redwood BTI parent participants, including email addresses and cell phone numbers.
 It is on a password protected page of Redwood's website, accessible only to other Redwood BTI parent participants.

 - Verify your child's whereabouts and level of adult supervision.
 Make those "cold calls" (or use email or text-messaging) to your child's friend's parents.
 This is not only useful when your student attends hosted weekend parties and sleepovers, but also during the weekday afternoon hours.
 Get to know your child's friends and their friend's parents!